Regulation of Care

 (iv) any

-person involved in arranging care for a care receiver;
+person involved in arranging care for a service user;

 (d) to

-provide care only to a stipulated category or categories of care receiver;
+provide care only to a stipulated category or categories of service user;

 (e) where